joaopalmeiro/notebook-notes/README.md

 # notebook-notes

-Personal notes on Jupyter notebooks and other computational notebook platforms.
+Personal notes on computational notebooks and such platforms.

 ## Resources